 Paris is one of the most visited European cities, and has countless attractions.
 Therefore, any visitor to Paris needs to be able to make the best of the opportunity and see as much of the city as possible.
 Getting around Paris is easiest via the city's intricate public transport system, the RATP.
 The city's public transport comprises of buses, the metro, RER lines, and Commuter Rails, though the metro is by far the most efficient mode of transportation in Paris.
 It operates from Monday to Sunday and has a total of 380 stations, allowing easy access to all Paris has to offer.
 The bus system in Paris is fantastic as well, as you can actually see the city while you ride and get accustomed to its layout.
 With 58 lines, Paris' bus services can take you anywhere in the city at a reasonable rate.
 Maps indicating bus routes are available at bus stations, as well as at the Metro stations.
 Buses generally function from 6:30 a.m. up to 8:30 p.m., with a few extending their services till after midnight.
 The RER lines and Commuter Rails are like the metro only with fewer dedicated lines.
 These are more useful for short journeys through the city center.

-Travel between Zurich, Switzerland and Paris, France is: Partially open.
+Travel from Zurich, Switzerland to Paris, France is: Partially open.

-International entry is allowed at this time for: Entry is partially open for citizens and permanent residents of Switzerland.
+International entry is currently allowed for: Entry is partially open for citizens and permanent residents of Switzerland.

-The current restriction level for returning to Zurich, Switzerland from France is: Partially open.
+The restriction level for your return to Zurich, Switzerland from France is: Partially open.

-Reentering Switzerland is currently allowed for: Entry is partially open for citizens and permanent residents of France
+Entry into Switzerland is currently allowed for: Entry is partially open for citizens and permanent residents of France.

-The information above was last checked on 9/13/21.
-We do our best to keep this information up-to-date, but regulations can change due to the nature of the coronavirus pandemic, so please double check the latest COVID-19 travel safety regulations ahead of your trip back to Zurich from Paris here.
+This information about your return travel to Switzerland was last checked on 1/20/22.
+We advise you to check the latest COVID-19 travel safety regulations for your trip back to Zurich from Paris closer to your date of departure here.

-You can travel from Zurich to Paris 3 different ways: flight, bus or train.
+You can travel between Zurich and Paris 2 different ways: flight or train.

-The fastest way to get to Paris from Zurich is by flight with an average travel time of 1 h 15 min.
+The fastest way from Zurich to Paris is by flight with an average journey time of 1 h 20 min.

-In comparison, taking a train requires on average 4 h 4 min of travel time.
+In comparison, getting to Paris by train can take on average 4 h 4 min.

 The average frequency per day from Zurich to Paris is:

-However, we recommend checking specific travel dates for your route from Zurich to Paris as scheduled services by flight, bus or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your trip from Zurich to Paris as scheduled services by flight or train can vary by season or day of the week.

 These are the most popular departure and arrival points from Zurich to Paris: